 $40 million • Implemented by DAI Global, LLC • 2021-2025

-The Small and Medium Enterprise Assistance for Recovery and Transition (SMART) activity revitalizes Palestinian small and medium enterprises (SMEs) and places them on a path to recovery following the COVID-19 pandemic.
-Assistance supports SMEs to regain productivity through a package of grants, technical assistance, and increased access to finance.
-SMART promotes economic growth and self-reliance in the West Bank and Gaza.
+The Small and Medium Enterprise Assistance for Recovery and Transition (SMART) activity aims to sustainably revitalize Palestinian small and medium enterprises (SMEs) and startups that have the potential to grow.
+Assistance supports SMEs through a package of grants, technical assistance, and increased access to finance.
+Furthermore, SMART works with local private sector institutions to improve the business enabling environment.
+The revitalization activities integrate women’s empowerment and climate change adaptation to ensure long-term sustainability through efficient energy solutions, wastewater management, and solid waste minimization and reuse.

 Digital Financial Services Pilot Activity (Buy-in)